-The Fresh Fruit and Vegetable Program provides free fresh fruits and vegetables in selected low-income elementary schools nationwide.
-The purpose of the Program is to increase children’s fresh fruit and vegetable consumption and at the same time combat childhood obesity by improving children’s overall diet and create healthier eating habits to impact their present and future health.
+The Fresh Fruit and Vegetable Program provides free fresh fruits and vegetables in participating elementary schools nationwide.
+The purpose of the program is to increase children’s fresh fruit and vegetable consumption and at the same time combat childhood obesity by improving children’s overall diet and create healthier eating habits to impact their present and future health.

 National School Lunch Program (NSLP)

 School districts and independent schools that choose to take part in the lunch program get cash subsidies and donated commodities from the USDA for each meal they serve.
 In return, they must serve lunches that meet Federal requirements, and they must offer free or reduced price lunches to eligible children.

 Older Americans Act Nutrition Program (OAA)

 The Older Americans Act Nutrition Program provides meals and related nutrition services to older individuals in a variety of settings including congregate facilities such as senior centers; or by home-delivery to older individuals who are homebound due to illness, disability, or geographic isolation.

 School Breakfast Program (SBP)